Silvenga/Slight.Theme/README.md

 * First release.

 ## Install

+To reach optimal size the user must recompile the code after making any edits.
+Ensure that NPM is installed and working.

 * Run `npm install` to ensure that the development environment is ready.
 * Run `grunt watch` to automatically compile code in the `/Slight` directory.
 * Modify header and footer links in `./src/default.hbs`.